kxz/omnipresence/docs/api.rst

    recipient; :py:attr:`~.Message.private` can also be used to determine whether a message was sent to a single user or a channel.
    :py:attr:`~.Message.content` is the text of the message.

+.. describe:: topic

+   Represents a topic change.
+   :py:attr:`~.Message.venue` is the affected channel.
+   :py:attr:`~.Message.content` is the new topic, or an empty string if the topic is being unset.

 .. describe:: quit